build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 go run streaming-claude-basic/main.go
 ```

-> You should see the output being written to the console as the parts are being generated by Bedrock.
+> You should see the output being written to the console as the parts are being generated by Amazon Bedrock.

 Let's take a look at the code.